 Geomatics Graduate Concentration

 Geomatics makes use of ground-based sensors, such as terrestrial lidar, GPS or total stations, to geo-reference ground features.
 These data are integrated in a GIS or digital mapping system to produce paper and digital representations of these features.
 Satellite and airborne sensors provide spatial data over larger areas.
 Increasingly, Geomatics explores the fusion of different forms of these technologies for addressing development and conservation problems.
 Geomatics deals with the theory, technology, and methods for collecting, analyzing, and managing spatial information.
 Geomatics deals with cadastral systems which define property rights and boundaries.

 Degree in Forest Resources & Conservation (MS*/MFRC/PhD)

 Master of Science and Doctor of Philosophy concentrations in Geomatics are offered to enhance a student’s capabilities in developing technical and professional areas.
 The MS student is expected to provide technical leadership to surveying and mapping organizations.
 PhD students develop a higher level of advancements in the geomatics knowledge base.
 Financial aid may be available for graduate students to work as graduate assistants or to assist with an on-going research project.
-Students completing 12 or more credits with an SUR designation as part of an SFRC master’s degree, or 15 or more credits with an SUR designation as part of an SFRC doctoral degree, may earn the concentration in Geomatics.
+To earn a concentration in Geomatics, students must complete a certain number of credits in SUR- or GIS- prefixed courses offered through the SFRC:

 Concentration at the Master’s Level